 2.3.
-Hydrogen fuel cell system model construction.
+Hydrogen fuel cell system model construction

-The hydrogen fuel cells system model mainly includes hydrogen fuel cells and power batteries.
-The high energy density of hydrogen fuel cells can provide a higher endurance for the whole machine operation, while the power battery can provide high power in a short time, which is suitable for high load requirements.
+The hydrogen fuel cell system model mainly includes hydrogen fuel cells and power batteries.
+The high energy density of hydrogen fuel cells can provide a higher endurance for the whole machine operation, while the power battery can provide high power in a brief time, which is suitable for high load requirements.
 The combination of the two forms a hybrid power system, which can maximize the clean characteristics of hydrogen energy and extend the service life of hydrogen fuel cells [20].
-The fuel cell operation characteristics used in this paper are shown in Figure 3.
+The fuel cell operation characteristics used in this paper are shown in Fig. 3.

-Fig.3.
+Fig. 3.
 Fuel cell operating characteristics diagram

-Common battery models include internal resistance model, first-order RC model and neural network model.
-The battery model established in this paper is an equivalent internal resistance model with voltage source and internal resistance [21-23], as shown in Figure 4.
+Common battery models include the internal resistance model, first-order RC model, and neural network model.
+The battery model established in this paper is an equivalent internal resistance model with a voltage source and internal resistance [21-23], as shown in Fig. 4.

-Fig.4.
+Fig. 4.
 Equivalent internal resistance model

-The output power $P{bat}$ of the battery is related to the open circuit voltage, current and internal resistance of the battery, which can be expressed as follows:
+The output power P{bat} of the battery is related to the open circuit voltage, current and internal resistance of the battery, which can be expressed as follows:

-$$P{bat} = V{oc}(SOC)I{bat} - I{bat}^{2}R{int}(SOC)$$ (7)

-Where $V{oc}(SOC)$ represents the open circuit voltage of the battery, related to the SOC of the battery, in V; $I{bat}$ represents the battery current, in A; $R{int}(SOC)$ represents the internal resistance of the battery, related to the SOC of the battery, in $\Omega$ .
+$$P{\text{bat}} = V{oc}(SOC)I{\text{bat}} - I{\text{bat}}^2 R{\text{int}}(SOC), \tag{7}$$ where $V{oc}(SOC)$ represents the open circuit voltage of the battery, related to the SOC of the battery, in V; I{bat} represents the battery current, in A; $R{int}(SOC)$ represents the internal resistance of the battery, related to the SOC of the battery, in Ω .

-The relationship curve between battery electromotive force, charge and discharge internal resistance $R{int}$ and battery SOC is shown in Figure 5.
+The relationship curve between battery electromotive force, charge and discharge internal resistance R{int} and battery SOC is shown in Fig. 5.